qinalena/Shareify/README.md

 This program is a social media platform that allows users to connect with others through their common interests in music.

-When the user opens the app, they will be prompted to either sign up for an account by creating a username and password or log into their existing account.
-Once logged in, the user will have access to their own account profile, where they can edit their username, and write a prompt for their bibliography/description section.
+When the user opens the app, they will be prompted to either sign up for an account by creating a friendUsername and password or log into their existing account.
+Once logged in, the user will have access to their own account profile, where they can edit their friendUsername, and write a prompt for their bibliography/description section.
 Their profile will display these features, as well as their friend list and playlist collection.

 Each user will have the ability to create their own playlist of soundtracks/songs.
 Each playlist the user creates will